openedx-unsupported/devstack/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Docker for Mac has known filesystem issues that significantly decrease
-performance, particularly for starting edx-platform (e.g. when you want to run a
+performance for certain use cases, for example running tests in edx-platform.
+To
-test).
-To improve performance, `Docker Sync`_  can be used to
+improve performance, `Docker Sync`_  can be used to synchronize file data from
-synchronize file data from the host machine to the containers.
+the host machine to the containers.

+Many developers have opted not to use `Docker Sync`_ because it adds complexity
+and can sometimes lead to issues with the filesystem getting out of sync.

 You can swap between using Docker Sync and native volumes at any time, by using
 the make targets with or without 'sync'.
+However, this is harder to do quickly
+if you want to switch inside the PyCharm IDE due to its need to rebuild its
+cache of the containers' virtual environments.

 If you are using macOS, please follow the `Docker Sync installation
 instructions`_ before provisioning.